bjasinsk/cars-rest-api/README.md

 For this reason, I put the version of the project with relative paths on the main branch from which the version on Heroku is hosted.
 On the other hand, I put the version with direct imports on the test-locally branch, so that I can run tests on it and test the application locally.

-# 3. How to test rest api operations locally
+# 3. How to test rest api operations locally (version on test-locally branch)

 Below are only examples of endpoints, adding and rating automobiles works for any car, just replace the data in the command: